imagej/imagej.github.io/_pages/develop/command-line.md

 ### Launching alternative user interfaces

-{% include warning-box content='Alternative UIs are experimental and still at "proof of concept" stage.
+{% include notice icon="warning" content='Alternative UIs are experimental and still at "proof of concept" stage.
 The `swing` UI is semi-functional, but the other two (`swing-mdi` and `awt`) are largely non-functional, mentioned here solely for completeness.' %}

     mvn -Dscijava.ui=swing -Pexec
     mvn -Dscijava.ui=swing-mdi -Pexec